KasperskyLab/klara/install/README.md

 sudo make install
 ```

-Now you should have the chosen yara version installed on `/opt/yara-x.x.x/`
+Now you should have Yara version installed on `/opt/yara-x.x.x/`

-Create a symlink to the latest version, so when we update Yara, workers don't have to be reconfigured / restarted:
+Create a symlink to the latest version, so when we update it, workers don't have to be reconfigured / restarted:
 ```
-# Make a symlink to the actual folder
+# Symlink to the actual folder
 cd /opt/
 ln -s yara-3.x.x/ yara-latest
 ```